 EOF

-The quoted EOF delimiter tells Bash to write the script exactly as shown, without expanding the script’s variables while you save the file.
+The quoted EOF delimiter tells Bash to write the script exactly as written, without expanding the script’s variables while you save the file.
+A successful setup prints a path ending in /.local/bin/update-sqlite; the username segment depends on your account.

-Run the script manually whenever you want to check for a newer upstream SQLite release.
+Run the command manually whenever you want to check for a newer upstream SQLite release.

 Remove SQLite from Debian